Can I Get a Second Mortgage after a Bankruptcy?

 Nationwide Lenders offers second mortgages and refinance loans for people who had a bankruptcy recently discharged Refinancing and taking out a second mortgage after a bankruptcy is more possible than ever before.
 We offer second mortgages for homeowners who have been out of bankruptcy for a minimum of 12 months.

 Depending on the amount of equity you have in your home, we will help you reestablish your credit so you can qualify for prime interest rates again.
 Lock into a fixed rate second mortgage that can save you money.
 If you currently have an adjustable rate mortgage or home equity line of credit, it makes a lot of sense to review your refinance options for a fixed rate second mortgage.
+Learn how to get a home equity loan after a bankruptcy.

 Fixed rate loans help secure your finances because it provides a fixed monthly payment, & a fixed interest rate for a fixed term.